 For other personal data collected by the S4 project (See – What information do we collect S4 below) Swansea University is the Data Controller.

 Swansea University is committed to protecting the rights of individuals in line with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
 Swansea University has a Data Protection Officer who can be contacted via firstname.lastname@example.org

 What information do we collect?

-Data that the NSA, on behalf of WEFO, requires the S4 Swansea Science for Schools project to collect is as follows:
+Data that the WGOS, on behalf of WEFO, requires the S4 Swansea Science for Schools project to collect is as follows: